masiur/just-wp-log/readme.txt

 = Where are the logs stored? =

-The logs are stored in a SQLite database file within the plugin directory.
-This keeps logging data separate from your WordPress database.
+The logs are stored in a dedicated table in your WordPress database.
+This makes the plugin compatible with all WordPress installations.

-= Is SQLite required on my server? =
+= Are there any special requirements for this plugin? =

-Yes, your PHP installation needs to have the SQLite extension enabled.
-Most modern hosting environments have this enabled by default.
+No!
+Just Log works with any standard WordPress installation without requiring any special PHP extensions.

 = Can I export the logs? =